nicoschuele/railsbricks/README.md

 In order to use RailsBricks, you need the following:

 - A nix-based OS.
 That can be any flavour of Linux or Mac OS X. **currently, RailsBricks doesn't run on Windows**.
 If you are a Microsoft Windows-based Rails developer, have a look at [Nitrous.IO](http://www.nitrous.io)
-- Ruby Version Manager (RVM) must be installed on your machine.
-Get it here: https://rvm.io
 - some knowledge of Rails (!)

 ## Install